The Best Kept Craft Fair Secret for More Sales

 Are shoppers going to notice me here?
 I feel like I got a bad spot…

-Having the right products and display are important but even the best products and most stunning display won’t produce as many sales as…
+Having the right products and display are important but even the best products and most stunning display won’t produce as many sales as having conversations with craft show shoppers.

 Conversation builds connections and connections drive sales.

-You don’t even have to connect with shoppers on a product level.
+And the best part is…you don’t even have to connect with shoppers on a product level.

-Just start a conversation!
+Just start a conversation.

 Just look at part of an email I received from one of my subscribers the other day: